Our Top 5 Highland Experiences

 Historic Highland Games

 The Highland Games have been a strong part of Scotland’s history and culture for centuries.
 What started as a test of strength and stamina, has become an event filled with family-friendly entertainment that honours Scotland’s past.
-There’s caber tossing and hammer throwing on the field, as well as live music, solo piping and Highland dancing.
+There are caber tossing and hammer throwing on the field, as well as live music, solo piping and Highland dancing.
 These historic games are not to be missed during a visit to the Scottish Highlands.

 Isle of Harris Day Trip Shopping Experience